Link copied!

 Haymenu — "Believe!" — Trust!
 Stand firm!

-Haymanuta is the key that allows the door within our heart to be opened.
+Haymanuta is the key that opens the door within our heart.

 Contemplation 18:03